14 Best and Worst Things to Do in Tokyo: Is Tokyo Worth Visiting?

 Akihabara during the day...

 Welcome to Tokyo’s geek heaven, or as I like to call it, the "Why yes, I do need a third LED-backlit keyboard" district.
-It’s quintessential Tokyo, where neon lights and billboards rule the architecture.
+It’s quintessential Tokyo and one of my favorite places to visit in Tokyo, where neon lights and billboards rule the architecture.
 And if you leave without seeing a grown man in a Pikachu outfit, did you even go to Akihabara?

 The Akihabara district is a sensory overload.
 It's where your wallet goes to die a glorious death among the latest (sometimes it felt like old school) tech gadgets and rare collectibles, and where you go to marvel at how, in a city with a population like Tokyo, you really can find a target audience for absolutely everything.

-In summary, you could say that Akihabara is where you can experience some very specific Japanese activities.
+In summary, you could say that Akihabara is where you can experience some very specific things to do in Tokyo.
 For me, I’m definitely “been there, done that, don’t want the t-shirt” on this one.

 Maid Cafes in Akihabara

-Let’s talk about maid cafes.
-“The what cafes?”
+Let’s talk about maid cafes, because they are such a strange attraction in Tokyo.
+“The what cafes?” you ask.
 Oh, they're exactly what they sound like—bizarre and utterly Japanese, and, if I can make a subjective assessment, pretty uncool.
 The people who visit these establishments are just strange (as you’d imagine).

 Maid cafes are cafes where waitresses are dressed like maids.
 They greet customers using an annoying voice and tend to them in an overly friendly, servant-like manner, even drawing cute pictures onto their food or breaking out into song and dance.